minecraftforum/rules-archive/rules/mapping_and_modding/rules.markdown

 * Bumping is permitted once every 24 hours after the last reply if help is still needed
 * Recruiting for mod teams is not allowed

-### Modding Tutorials

-* Tutorials about mods and modding only
-* Topics must contain a "Last updated" date or which version of Minecraft it works for, or "Any" if the verison does not matter
-* Do not post topics asking for help here
-* Video-only topics are not allowed

 ## Maps

 * Topics must have a direct download link, but can include alternative links, a definition of those can be found [here](#mapping_and_modding:download_links)